transloadit/uppy/private/remark-lint-uppy/README.md

 *   The `list-item-bullet-indent` rule is disabled.
 *   The `list-item-indent` rule is disabled.

-The reason for the differences is that these "wrong" patterns are ubiquitous in our markdown files and we don't want to do these huge changes after adding the linter.
+The reason for the differences is that these “wrong” patterns are ubiquitous in our markdown files and we don’t want to do these huge changes after adding the linter.

 ## License